temedeus/universe-exploration/README.md

 # Universe Exploration
 Universe Exploration is a strategy game where one must travel through star systems in search for civilized life.
-In order for one to keep on searching, you must look for resources in order to keep on going.
+In order to keep exploring, you must look for resources in order to keep on going.

-You can view website for screenshots: http://universe-exploration.com
+You can view Universe Exploration website for screenshots: http://universe-exploration.com

 # Requirements: